ednet-dev/cms/packages/core/README.md

 1. **Keep Domain Language Clean**: Use descriptive concept and attribute names aligned with real business language.
 2. **Modularization**: Split large domains into multiple models for clarity.
 3. **Leverage DSLs Early**: Start from simple YAML or code-based definitions and generate complex artifacts.
 Iterate frequently.
-4. **Test Often**: Integrations and invariants should be tested to ensure the domain’s logic remains correct as it evolves.
+4. **Test Often**: Integrations and invariants should be tested to ensure the domain's logic remains correct as it evolves.

 ## Resources & Community